-In late 2016, the Company completed a transformational transaction with a private entity called IBEX to form the dominant landholding in the most prospective areas of the copper belt between and on strike from Rio Tinto's largest global expansion project, the Oyu Tolgoi mine, and the private Tsagaan Suvarga Serven Sukhait development project.
+In late 2016, the Company completed a transformational transaction, with a private company (IBEX), to form the dominant landholding in the most prospective areas of the copper belt between and on strike from Rio Tinto's largest global expansion project, the Oyu Tolgoi mine, and the private Tsagaan Suvarga Serven Sukhait development project.
 The portfolio and targets included has attracted a first class Technical Team who are credited with multiple discoveries of Tier 1 copper projects.
-In early 2017, Kincora strengthened its Board to reflect our exploration and further expansion strategy, having already been one of the most active copper exploration groups in Mongolia since 2011, having completed three corporate transactions over that period and secured two new licenses directly from the State.

-Subsequent to period end, Kincora closed the first significant capital raising post the IBEX transaction that supports the first modern Tier 1 drill testing and district scale reconnaissance exploration program in the world-class Southern Gobi porphyry belt.
+During the third quarter of 2017, Kincora closed the first significant capital raising post the IBEX transaction, providing a 12 months budget that supports the first modern Tier 1 drill testing and district scale reconnaissance exploration program in the world class Southern Gobi porphyry belt.

 The Company is a reporting issuer in Ontario, British Columbia and Alberta, Canada.
-The Company's common shares trade on the TSX Venture Exchange under the symbol KCC.
+The Company's common shares trade on the TSX Venture Exchange under the symbol KCC and its website is www.kincoracopper.com.